gdaq/gdaq.github.io/_posts/2015-01-29-There-Is-No-Such-Thing-as-Friends-in-Telecom.md

 ---
 layout: post
-title:  "There is no such thing as friends in telecom"
+title:  "There are no such thing as friends in telecom"
 date:   2015-01-29 23:11
 ---